kabisa/maji/README.md

 ## Build-up

 You can find the sources in the `src\` folder.
 Compiled javascript is stored in `lib/`.
 It is included in this repository so this module can be used straight from Github.
-Now an application using Maji doesn't have to to compile it's sources to javascript first.
+Now an application using Maji doesn't have to to compile its sources to javascript first.

 ### Documentation